vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 neck, but it was pretty mild.
 I would not even have noted it down, but for the fact that I had noted it down last time and I want to note it down this time for parity.`

+### Sleep challenges

+This was mostly a result of the soreness at injection site, but I want to describe it a little more because it highlights an interaction with weather that could inform the timing of the vaccine in the future.

+Last time, although I had trouble sleeping on my right side, I was able to adjust my sleeping posture to not put weight directly on my right shoulder.
+However, there was an additional challenge this time: temperature.

+Last time, the indoor temperature had been 68 degrees Fahrenheit (20 degrees Celsius) around the time I went to sleep, and dropped to around 61 degrees Fahrenheit in the morning.

+This time, the indoor temperature was 59 degrees Fahrenheit (15 degrees Celsius) around the time I went to sleep, and 58 degrees Fahrenheit when I woke up (pretty late) and it likely dropped to around 55 degrees Fahrenheit (13 degrees Celsius) at its lowest point at night.

+At this lower temperature, it's harder to have a sleep posture sleeping on the right side where my right arm is not directly under the weight of my body.
+So the posture changes I was able to do last time didn't work as well.

+I spent the majority of my time sleeping on my left side (this is what I did at the time of going to sleep) but sleeping on one side for the whole night is hard, and the brief periods at night when I had to switch to sleeping on my right side were unpleasant.

+This is an argument for trying to get the vaccine around the October/November period or the March/April period rather than in January when it's generally coldest, though in the grand scheme of things this is a minor consideration.
+In this case, I picked January both due to scheduling considerations and because the previous dose was in March, and I like to have a gap of at least 9 months between doses.

 ### Symptoms I experienced in previous iterations that I have not experienced yet